ashleyzhou972/CAFAAssess/README.md

 ## CAFAAssess
 prediction files and ontology files should be preprocessed by preprocess.py

-precRec.py is the main function to use it depends on precrec/GOPred.py
+precRec.py is the main function to use.

+it depends on precrec/GOPred.py

 All GO files, benchmark files and test prediction files are in /precrec/.